ShirtNanthanit/ShirtNanthanit/README.md

 I am a student.
 ---------------

-I am learning to code, I started with python, and now I am learning JavaScript.
+I am learning to code, I started with Python, and now I am learning JavaScript.

 * 🌍  I'm based in Bankok, Thailand
-* 🧠  I'm learning JavaScript and Python

 ### Skills